kikossik/kikossik.github.io/_portfolio/p3-distributed-db.md

     # Mod by 3 since we have 3 databases
     return hashVal % 3
 ```
-**Bulk Import**
+- **Bulk Import**
 Custom command is implemented to import job listings from a CSV file (acquired from our scraping) and distribute them across three databases based on the hash of the job title length.
-The command reads each row from the CSV file, processes the job data (including parsing relative dates for the "posted time" field), and determines the target database using the get_db_for_job method, which employs a hash function.
-Finally, jobs are bulk imported into their respective databases using Django's bulk_create method, optimizing database operations and ensuring efficient data storage.
-This approach balances the database load, avoids overcrowding, and simplifies large-scale data imports.
+The command reads each row from the CSV file, processes the job data (including parsing dates and other features), and determines the target database using the *get_db_for_job* method, which employs a hash function.
+Finally, jobs are bulk imported into their respective databases using Django's *bulk_create* method, optimizing database operations and ensuring efficient data storage.
 To use the command, the developer needs to run this in the command line from the root directory of the Django project
 ```
 python manage.py import_jobs "<location_to_the_csv_file>"
 ```
 ---> View the <a href="https://github.com/kikossik/Job-Posting-Distributed-Database-Management-System/blob/main/django_project/blog/management/commands/import_jobs.py" target="_blank">bulk import here</a>
-**Bulk Removal**
+- **Bulk Removal**
 Custom command is implemented to efficiently remove job listings within a specified date range from one or multiple databases.
-The command accepts the database name (first_db, second_db, third_db, or all) and the date range (start and end dates in MM/DD/YYYY format) as arguments.
-Based on the selected database(s), the command uses Django's ORM to query jobs within the specified range by filtering on the actual date field.
-The matched jobs are then removed using the delete method, and the number of deleted jobs is tracked and displayed for each database.
+The command accepts the database name (*first_db*, *second_db*, *third_db*, or *all*) and the date range as arguments.
+Based on the selected database(s), the command uses Django's ORM to query jobs within the specified range.
+The matched jobs are then removed using the *delete* method, and the number of deleted jobs is tracked and displayed for each database.
 If all databases are selected, the total number of removed jobs is summarized at the end.
-This bulk removal approach ensures accurate and streamlined data management across multiple databases while maintaining operational efficiency.
 To use the command, the developer needs to run this in the command line from the root directory of the Django project
 ```
 python manage.py remove_jobs "<choice of db selection>" "<start_date>" "<end_date>"